JKorf/Bittrex.Net/README.md

 # Bittrex.Net

-A .Net wrapper for the Binance API as described on [Bittrex](https://bittrex.com/Home/Api), including all features.
+A .Net wrapper for the Bittrex API as described on [Bittrex](https://bittrex.com/Home/Api), including all features.
 ## Installation
 Bittrex.Net is available on [Nuget](https://www.nuget.org/packages/Bittrex.Net/).
 ```